 The jobs people typically do on a working holiday are temporary and casual in nature.
 The idea is that you work for a short period of time before travelling to a new place.
 This could mean working a short gig for a weekend or working somewhere for several months.
 If you’d rather do something more career-focused, an internship abroad might be just the thing for you.
 And hey, it’s also the coolest way to launch your career!

 Working holidays give you the chance to take a job you may never have the opportunity to take back home in Canada.
 Imagine working at a surf shop in Australia, or at one of the world’s top ski resorts in Japan.
 How about helping people take the plunge at a bungee jumping company in New Zealand?
 The options for work and travel for young Canadians are truly endless.

 Sometimes, it’s more heavy on the work and less on the travel – while for others it’s a lot more travel then work.
 This is your experience and you can customize it to perfection.

 In order to go on a working holiday, you must first obtain a specific entry visa for the country you want to work and travel in.
-These entry visas, called working holiday visas, are granted by foreign countries to Canadian citizens and allow you to stay in the country for an extended period of time and obtain work, something you are not allowed to do on a regular tourist visa.
+These entry visas, called working holiday visas, are granted by foreign countries to Canadian citizens.
+They allow you to stay in the country for an extended period of time and obtain work, something you aren’t allowed to do on a regular tourist visa.